-In the decoding process, the mixer output \eqref{beat_signal} is multiplied with the complex conjugate of the transmitted code to compensate the phase changes initiated by the phase code.
+In the decoding process, the mixer output \eqref{beat_signal} is multiplied with the complex conjugate of the reference phase code for compensating phase changes initiated by the transmitted phase code.
 For a short-range radar application e.g. indoor monitoring, the delay can be neglected $s(t-\tau_0)\approx s(t)$, and the mixer output can be decoded by multiplying \eqref{beat_signal} with $s^*(t)$ directly \cite{UtkuEuCAP}.
 However, this assumption does not hold for the applications with $R\geq c/(2B_c)$, where $B_c$ is the bandwidth of phase-coded signal $s(t)$.
-For these applications, each coded beat signal (the response in all the range cells) are required to be aligned in fast-time to compensate the time delay before decoding.
-This alignment can be realized via the group delay filter either in time-domain \cite{FarukPhase} or frequency-domain \cite{Lampel2019}.
+For these applications, each coded beat signal (the response in all the range cells) is required to be aligned in fast-time to compensate the time delay before decoding.
+This alignment can be realized via the group delay filter either in time-domain \cite{FarukPhase}, or frequency-domain \cite{Lampel2019}.
 Assume we have a group delay filter with frequency response:

 and unity magnitude, $|H_{\text{g}}(f)|=1, \forall f$.

 The Taylor series expansion of the phase response $\theta_g(f)$ around $f_b$ can be found as: